Kabul bombing: Anger as city buries dead after huge suicide blast

 "Not just the US, NATO has put billions of dollars into training and reorganizing the Afghan army ...
 I think we're seeing the results of the failure of that effort."

-As the truck had to pass through several checkpoints, the attack represented "a real breakdown in security, and a breakdown in this area is very troubling to the Afghan people," Francona said.
-"It used to be that Kabul was this island of security ... now we're seeing (violence) penetrate the capital."

-Afghan Ambassador to the UK, Said Tayeb Jawad, told CNN's Clarissa Ward that the country's security agencies have intercepted "many similar attacks," including one a few days ago.
+Afghanistan's ambassador to the UK, Said Tayeb Jawad, told CNN's Clarissa Ward that the country's security agencies had intercepted "many similar attacks," including one a few days ago.

 "The indications are that (Wednesday's attack) was carried out by terrorists outside Afghanistan.
 Definitely the logistical work that is needed is not possible unless they get the financial and logistical support in Pakistan," Jawad said.